I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelperps-enumoptions.md

 ## -remarks
 <p>When <b>IPrintCoreHelperPS::EnumOptions</b> returns, the option list contains all options, regardless of constraints or other factors.</p>

-<p>When <b>IPrintCoreHelperPS::EnumOptions</b> returns, the option list contains all options, regardless of constraints or other factors.</p>

 ## -requirements
 <table>
 <tr>